 My passion for fitness began in 1981 when my father, Larry Marr, bought me my first Weider Weight set.

-Probably not an optimal diet, but that is what I ate for the next eight weeks – six chicken breasts a day and one sweet potato per day.
-Lets just say that by the end of the eighth week, I could not stand the sight of another rubbery chicken breast.
-I came in 3rd place and it was my first and last bodybuilding show, but I often tell my kids and wife that it was the most difficult thing that I ever did.
+Probably not an optimal diet, but that is what I ate for the next eight weeks – six chicken breasts and one sweet potato a day.
+Let’s just say that by the end of the eighth week, I could not stand the sight of another rubbery chicken breast.
+I came in 3rd place and it was my first and last bodybuilding show.
+I often tell my kids and wife that it was the most difficult thing that I ever did.
 However, it built a foundation of discipline that shaped my life.

-My 20’s were marked with all of the usual stuff: I entered the workforce, got married, had a kid and the one constant remained working out.
+My 20’s were marked with all of the usual stuff: I entered the workforce, got married and had a kid.
+The one constant remained working out.

-My 30’s were much of the same still working 40 to 60 hours a week in the same industry and still married to the same woman (not sure how she put up with me), had two more kids while still managing to squeeze in six workouts per week.
-Working out in my 30’s was different, but not a lot different.
-I was experiencing some injuries, but not a ton and had taken on two new new sports — Softball and Tae Kwon Do.
+My 30s were much of the same, still working 40 to 60 hours a week in the same industry and still married to the same woman (not sure how she puts up with me).
+We had two more kids while still managing to squeeze in six workouts per week.
+Working out in my 30s was different, but not a lot different.
+I was experiencing some injuries, but not a ton, and had taken on two new sports — softball and Tae Kwon Do.

-Now in my 40’s I’m still working out, but things are a little different.
-The injuries are starting to pile up — my back, my elbow and my knees.
-You name it, I have had it.
-I had to take a step back and realized that if I want continue to do this stuff in my 90’s (that’s the plan :)), I have to take a look at not just training, but how I am training.
+Now in my 40s I’m still working out, but things are a little different.
+The injuries are starting to pile up — my back, my elbow, and my knees… you name it, I have had it.
+I had to take a step back and realized that if I want to continue to do this stuff in my 90s (that’s the plan!), I have to take a look at not just training, but how I am training.

 I have been an active recreational athlete and weekend warrior since my early teens and the activity, for the most part, has yielded a host of benefits.
 But it has also produced a variety of injuries.
 My goal is to keep working out and stay active for as long as possible.
 It’s not just about working out, but how you work out.
 The goal of this blog is to maximize the health benefits of exercise and diet.